 ^{} The tie-break game could be extended from 3 to 5.
-This will impact the timing of the last game
+This will impact the timing of the last game and the match as a whole, which would need to be extended.

 - Rather than re-determining choice at the start of the tie-break, the pull and sides could be determined by continuing the ongoing alternating sequence, automatically giving the team that wins the first game first possession in the tie-break.
 Or give the previous losing team first choice of side/possession in second (and third) games. - The sweep point differential bonus could be adjusted up or down.
 Tie-breaks could also be considered that track games won/lost differential and gives a +1 game bonus to a sweep before moving on to point differential.